Jenny Nicholson

 Jenny Nicholson is an American video essayist and YouTuber.
 Her videos are often longform reviews of media or documentary-style videos about theme parks.
-Nicholson's videos include costumes and humour, and have twice been nominated for the Hugo Award for Best Related Work.
+Nicholson's videos include costumes and humor, and have twice been nominated for the Hugo Award for Best Related Work.

-Early life

-At one time, Nicholson worked at a Disney theme park.

 YouTube career

 Nicholson posted her first videos in 2011.
-Nicholson was first known for creating Friendship Is Witchcraft, a parody dubbing of My Little Pony: Friendship is Magic, under the pseudonym "Sherclop Pones".
-The videos were slightly more than a minute long.
+Nicholson was at first known for creating Friendship Is Witchcraft, a parody dubbing of My Little Pony: Friendship is Magic, under the pseudonym "Sherclop Pones".
+The videos on her main channel were slightly more than a minute long.
 Her videos increased in length over time, with her first 30-minute video (I hate The Greatest Showman more every moment) being posted in 2018.
 In 2018, Nicholson also hosted Millennial Falcon on the Screen Junkies channel, a talk show that discussed Star Wars.

 Nicholson's videos have received media attention since 2017, with Nicholson's Top 10 Reasons I Won't Do ASMR ASMR video receiving praise for its humour.
 In 2018, The Washington Post recommended Nicholson's Suicide Squad Sales Pitch video, amongst other videos by Nicholson, describing it as her 'breakout hit'.
-The video now sits at 3.3 million views.
+As of July 2026 the video has 3.3 million views.